mozilla/open-leadership-framework/README.md

 We’ve included skills drawn from Mozilla’s own experience with working open, literature about organizational evolution and psychology, and research done by Mozilla’s [Open Innovation Strategy Team](https://medium.com/mozilla-open-innovation).

-***We would love to know what you think.*** [This whitepaper](olm-whitepaper.md) establishes the framework for the project and defines the principles, practices, and skills of Open Leadership.
+***We would love to know what you think.*** [This white paper](olm-whitepaper.md) establishes the framework for the project and defines the principles, practices, and skills of Open Leadership.
 This document is meant to serve as the foundation for whatever form the Open Leadership Map takes and for the curriculum and trainings developed from it.

 We would love to know: